-I think we have come to realise that recovery is indeed a difficult and challenge process.
+We have come to accept that recovery is indeed a difficult and challenging process.

 And sometimes, things just don’t fit.